fletchjp/MERG-Arduino-Software/CAN1602PINIOTM/Readme.md

 ## Libraries

-The following libraries are needed:
+The following libraries are needed.
+They can be loaded where necessary from the Arduino IDE library management.

 IoAbstraction, TaskManagerIO SimpleCollection and LiquidCrystalIO from